desmondsyu/ProductInventoryManagement/README.md

-A simple c# windows program.
+A simple c# Windows program.
-The program read product information from a file, allow users to perform various operations on the inventory.
+The program reads product information from a file and allows users to perform various operations on the inventory.